 - Delete plugins who can’t justify the resources they use to load

-- Delete plugins which are overlapping in functionality
+- Plugins which are overlapping in functionality shoul also be deleted

 So how do you identify which plugins you should delete and which you should keep?